amaankazi81/Task-Manager-App/README.md

 Add your IP to the access list
 Get your connection string
 Add the connection string to your .env file

-Fork the repository
-Create your feature branch (git checkout -b feature/amazing-feature) Commit your changes (git commit -m 'Add some amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request

 License
 Distributed under the MIT License.
 See LICENSE for more information.